Bytes

 We will discuss the difference between DBMS and RDBMS, their functionalities, and real-world applications.
 Read further in this blog for more understanding.

 In the ever-expanding world of data management, the acronyms DBMS and RDBMS are commonly encountered.
-While both these terms refer to essential components of modern data-driven applications, they are distinct entities that often cause confusion among enthusiasts and budding professionals.
+While both these terms refer to essential components of modern data-driven applications, they are distinct entities that often confuse enthusiasts and budding professionals.
 So, buckle up as we embark on a journey to demystify the enigma of DBMS and RDBMS, exploring their differences, functionalities, and real-world applications.

 DBMS (Database Management System)